GovernanceOperations & Systems

 Technology Stack

-Draft Analyser with NER (Name Entity Recognition) Government Consultations Clause-level understanding, structured citizen engagement Open-source
+Draft Analyser with NER (Named Entity Recognition) Government consultations Clause-level understanding, structured citizen engagement Open Source

-Response Analyser (RAG Pipeline + Reranker) Citizen feedback analysis Thematic synthesis, prioritisation of insights Open-source
+RAG Pipeline + Reranker Citizen feedback analysis Thematic synthesis, prioritisation of insights Open Source

-Whisper v3 Speech-to-Text Voice-based consultations Multilingual transcription and accessibility Open-source
+Whisper v3 Voice-based consultations and speech-to-text analysis Multilingual transcription and accessibility Open Source

 Key Project Learnings